-B. Impairment of non-financial assets
+C. Impairment of non-financial assets

 An impairment exists when the carrying value of an asset or cash generating unit exceeds its recoverable amount, which is the higher of its fair value less costs to sell and its value in use.
 The fair value less costs to sell calculation is based on the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date less incremental costs that would be directly attributable to the disposal of the asset or cash generating unit.
-The value in use calculation is based on a "discounted cash flow model".
-The cash flow projections are derived from the budget for the next five years and do not include restructuring activities that the Consolidated Company are not yet committed to or significant future investments that will enhance the asset's performance of the cash generating unit being tested.
-The recoverable amount is most sensitive to the discount rate used for the discounted cash flow model as well as the expected future cash-inflows and the growth rate used for extrapolation purposes.
+The value in use calculation is based on a discounted cash flow model.
+The cash flow is projected based on reasonable assumptions of the cash-generating unit and do not include restructuring activities that the Consolidated Company is not yet committed to or significant future investments that will enhance the asset's performance of the cash generating unit being tested.
+The recoverable amount is most sensitive to the discount rate used for the discounted cash flow model as well as the expected future cash inflows and the growth rate used for extrapolation purposes.

-C. Post-employment benefit
+D. Post-employment benefits

 The cost of post-employment benefit and the present value of the pension obligation under defined benefit pension plans are determined using actuarial valuations.
 An actuarial valuation involves making various assumptions.
-These include the determination of the discount rate, future salary increases, mortality rates and future pension increases.
-Please refer to Note 6, for more detail on the assumptions to measure pension costs and defined benefit obligation.
+These include the determination of the discount rate and future salary increases.

-D. Insurance contract liabilities
+E. Insurance contract liabilities